vishvAsa/notes/sapiens/branches/Aryan/kentum/mediterranian/french/articles/weber-peasants_1900/1_WAY_THINGS_WERE/04_ALONE_WITH_ONES_FELLOWS.md

 many

-Alone with One's Fellows

-43 local cultures through which they passed their commercial life separate from their local culture.
+[[43]] local cultures through which they passed their commercial life separate from their local culture.
 This applies to a fair number of local cultures, none in a position to overpower others.
 But the peasant can hold his own even against the strong culture of the city, as long as conditions force or enable his community to do so.
 Thus, we are told that, before the didactic campaigns of the Communist regime, Bulgarian peasants who bought and sold in cities carried few or no changes back into their villages.
 Tacit consent kept rural and city worlds apart.
 Even in town, peasants talked mostly to other peasants, not participants in urban life but spectators of it."

 pass-